morikuni-keiichi/BA-NRSOR_F90/readme.md

-# Fortran codes for the AB-GMRES method preconditioned by the NE-SOR inner iterations
+# Fortran codes for the BA-GMRES method preconditioned by the NR-SOR inner iterations

 by Keiichi Morikuni and Ken Hayami